OS: Android 11

 Google Pixel 5 review: Price and availability

-The Pixel 5 costs $699 and begins shipping October 15.
-It packs 128GB of storage, though interestingly, Google isn’t offering a higher storage capacity version, and the Pixel 5 doesn't support microSD cards to give you more space to work with.
+The Pixel 5 costs $699 and packs 128GB of storage.
+Interestingly, Google isn’t offering a higher storage capacity version, and the Pixel 5 doesn't support microSD cards to give you more space to work with.
 There are two colors — Just Black and Sorta Sage.

-The Pixel 5 is sold unlocked, where you can take it to any carrier of your choosing, or through Verizon, US Cellular and Google Fi.
-It'll also arrive on AT&T later in the fall.
+The Pixel 5 is sold unlocked, where you can take it to any carrier of your choosing, or through AT&T, Verizon, US Cellular and Google Fi.

 Google has designed the Pixel 5 to connect to both sub-6GHz low- and mid-band 5G networks, as well as millimeter-wave ones, meaning that it supports the full gamut of 5G service no matter which carrier you take it to.
 That said, I never experienced impressive speeds during my time with the phone, even when I happened to be in range of AT&T’s nationwide 5G network.
 In fact, the speeds I saw were consistently in the single digits in terms of megabits per second — of course, your mileage may vary.